This is how my mom taught me to make a knot in my thread many years ago. It feels like a magic trick. A knot seems to appear out of thin air!

-2. Make an X on your pointer finger with the thread about 2 or 3 inches from the thread's ends.
+2. With the thread, make an X on your pointer finger about 2 or 3 inches from the thread tail end.

-3. Pinch the X with your thumb.
+3. Press on the X with your thumb.
 Sometimes it helps to stick your finger in your mouth first to get it wet.
 Then the X stays put.
-I thought that was kind of gross so I learned to do it on my dry finger.
+I always thought that was kind of gross so I learned to do it on my dry finger.
 Do whichever works for you.

 4. While lightly pinching the X, roll the thread off your finger.
 Roll only in one direction.
 Do not roll the thread back and forth.
 That just keeps doing and undoing your knot, and it won't work!